JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_17.md

 33 [^1180].
 To her did Thraêtaona, the heir of the valiant Âthwya clan, offer up a sacrifice in the four-cornered Varena.

 34\.
-He begged of her a boon, saying: ‘Grant me this, O great Ashi Vanguhi! that I may overcome A_z_i Dahâka, the three-mouthed, the three-headed, the six-eyed, who has a thousand senses, that most powerful, fiendish Dru_g_, that demon, baleful to the world, the strongest Dru_g_ that Angra Mainyu created against the material world, to destroy the world of the good principle; and that I may deliver his two wives, Savanghavâ_k_ and Erenavâ_k_, who are the fairest of body amongst women, and the most wonderful creatures in the world.’
+He begged of her a boon, saying: ‘Grant me this, O great Ashi Vanguhi! that I may overcome A<i>z</i>i Dahâka, the three-mouthed, the three-headed, the six-eyed, who has a thousand senses, that most powerful, fiendish Dru<i>g</i>, that demon, baleful to the world, the strongest Dru<i>g</i> that Angra Mainyu created against the material world, to destroy the world of the good principle; and that I may deliver his two wives, Savanghavâ<i>k</i> and Erenavâ<i>k</i>, who are the fairest of body amongst women, and the most wonderful creatures in the world.’

 35\.
 The great Ashi Vanguhi ran and came to his side.
 Thraêtaona, the heir of the valiant Âthwya clan, obtained that boon.